What is a designation?

 For local government, works were usually for utility services, such as water services and sewerage schemes.
 However, local authorities also often designated their own roads and other assets, including gravel quarries, cemeteries and domains.

 Secondly, designations protected land for a given future activity.
 It was quite common to see proposed designations for activities such as ‘proposed intermediate school’, ‘proposed motorway’, and ‘proposed telephone exchange’.
 The proposed designations prevented any incompatible land use on the land until the work was ready to start, and often provided a basis for acquiring land.
-Property acquisition could be compulsorily undertaken when the work was deemed to be an ‘essential work’.
+Property acquisition could be undertaken on a compulsory basis when the work was deemed to be an ‘essential work’.

 Most of these works were proposed during the 1970s, at the time of district scheme reviews.
 Some of the proposed designations were fulfilled, but many were either scaled back in size (such as motorways reduced to roads) or were eventually withdrawn completely (such as proposed schools that were never built).